 - Mediation: Mediation is completely voluntary but once you and the insurer reach agreement, you both sign a contract that is final and binding.

 - Assessment by the Claims Assessment and Resolution Service (CARS): CARS provides a simple way of resolving disputes about the value of claims.
-For information about CARS, call the Claims Advisory Service on 1300 656 919.
+For information about CARS, call CTP Assist on 1300 656 919.

 - Assessment by court: going to court can be a long and costly exercise and is often best considered as a last resort.
 Time limits apply for taking a matter to court.

 The insurer is not legally bound to pay for your legal costs unless a CARS assessor or a court makes such an order.
 In some cases, insurers may agree to pay part or all of your legal costs, but do not assume that this will be the case.
 For accidents from 5 October 1999, the legislation fixes legal costs in some circumstances, but allows lawyers to charge more than this if they have an agreement with you.
 Note that if the insurer is required to pay your legal costs they will not have to pay more than the fixed amounts if these apply.
 Your solicitor is required by law to advise you in writing, before they start working with you, about the basis on which they will charge and to provide an estimate of what their costs are likely to be.

 A CARS assessor or a court can order that you pay the insurer’s legal costs.
 They are likely to do so if you are not successful with your claim or if you refuse an offer of settlement from the insurer which is less than CARS or a court determines you are entitled to.
 You can discuss the likelihood of a CARS assessor or a court ordering that you pay the insurer’s legal costs with your solicitor.